swanky-rt/Student-Navigator/assignment-3/InferenceReport.md

 This report presents a comprehensive analysis of differential privacy (DP) techniques applied to neural network models for job role classification.
 The study investigates the privacy-utility tradeoff using DP-SGD (Differentially Private Stochastic Gradient Descent) and evaluates privacy leakage through membership inference attacks (MIA).
 Our findings demonstrate that properly tuned DP-SGD can significantly reduce privacy vulnerabilities while maintaining reasonable model utility.

 #### NOTE: This file represents our experimental setup, learnings and analysis.
-The README.md has the design choice justification and the details regarding each file and how to use them please refer to the [**README.md**](./README.md)..
+The README.md has the design choice justification, AI disclosure and the details regarding each file and how to use them please refer to the [**README.md**](./README.md)..

 ---
 </div>